Definition of Art

 Aesthetic Function of Art

-Chiara Leonardi, a Doctor of Philosophy emphasized, “The fundamental difference between art and beauty is that art is about who has produced it, whereas beauty depends on who’s looking.”
+Chiara Leonardi, a Doctor of Philosophy, emphasized, “The fundamental difference between art and beauty is that art is about who has produced it, whereas beauty depends on who’s looking.”
 Consequently, there is beauty in every piece of art, but not everyone can see it.
-Or rather this beauty can be different for each spectator–we perceive art through the prism of our feelings, experiences, and knowledge.
+Or rather, this beauty can be different for each spectator – we perceive art through the prism of our feelings, experiences, and knowledge.

 Educational Function of Art

-Leonardo da Vinci said, “Art is the queen of all sciences communicating knowledge to all the generations of the world.”
+Leonardo da Vinci said, “Art is the queen of all sciences, communicating knowledge to all the generations of the world.”
 Indeed, the educational function of art contributes to our intellectual, emotional, and social development.
-Art fosters creativity, critical thinking, and a deeper understanding of the world.

-Art engages cognitive processes, promoting observation, analysis, and problem-solving.
+Art activates cognitive processes, such as observation, analysis, and problem-solving.
 Through visual interpretation and creative thinking, we enrich our cognitive skills and develop a deeper understanding of the world.
+The emotional engagement with art, instead, fosters self-awareness, empathy, and insight into the artist’s own emotions and the emotions of others.

 Social Function of Art